iotaledger/identity.rs/docs/DID Communications Research and Specification/Field_Definitions.md

 `thread` as UUID, e.g. `936DA01F9ABD4d9d80C702AF85C822A8`: A [UUID](https://docs.rs/uuid/0.8.2/uuid/) as String, defined by the agent that initiated an interaction, to be used to identify this specific interaction to track it agent-locally.
 Together with the context, these two fields can be used to identity a message / state within a specific interaction.

-`callbackURL` as URL/String, e.g. `https://www.bobsworld.com/` or `https://www.aliceswonderland/serviceEndpoint`: Defines the URL (or API call) where a message is to be delivered to.
+`callbackURL` as URL/String, e.g. `https://www.bobsworld.com/` or `https://www.aliceswonderland/serviceEndpoint`: Defines the URL (or API call) where the response to a message is to be delivered to.

 `responseRequested` as Boolean, e.g. `true` or `false`: Undefined counts as `false`.
 In messages where it is defined it asks the recipient of the message to repond in the form of an acknowledging report.
 This request SHOULD be honored.
 The only exception to this behaviour is in `trust-ping`, where the acknowledging report MUST be sent if and only if this field is `true` - if it is `false`, the report MUST NOT be send.